meyoungorcl/apex-atp/README.md

 Welcome to the Low Code Development with Oracle Autonomous Cloud workshop.
 This workshop will walk you through the following tasks:

--  Create an Autonomous Transaction Processing Service
+-  Create an Autonomous Transaction Processing Database
 -  Access APEX in the Oracle Cloud
 -  Create an APEX Workspace
 -  Create an Application from a File